How to Start an LLC in Virginia? | 10 Steps Needed

 Top view taxes

-LLCs are required to file Form 2553 with the Virginia State Tax Department - an annual report of income and expenses if the LLC chooses to be taxed as a corporation.
+LLCs that choose corporate tax treatment must file Form 2553 with the Virginia State Tax Department — that's your annual report of income and expenses.

 • Federal self-employment taxes